Workers’ Compensation Attorneys In Mississippi

 - Permanent Total Disability

-If you’ve suffered a catastrophic injury or your injury caused a permanent disability, you may be entitled to lifelong medical benefits.
-If you are awarded a lump sum settlement, you may agree to end the medical payment.
-Each type of compensation is different, and our workers’ compensation attorneys in Mississippi can help you understand which type of claim is appropriate for your situation.
+Each type of compensation is different–if you’ve suffered a catastrophic injury or your injury caused a permanent disability, you may be entitled to lifelong medical benefits.
+If you are awarded a lump sum settlement, you may agree to end medical payments.
+Our workers’ compensation attorneys in Mississippi can determine which type of compensation is appropriate for your situation and help you understand your benefits.

-Other benefits you may receive from workers’ compensation include travel expenses to and from medical treatment centers, vocational rehabilitation and death and funeral benefits, which are payable to the dependents of the deceased.
+Other benefits may include travel expenses to and from medical treatment centers and death and funeral benefits, which are payable to the dependents of the deceased.
 In some cases, you may be able to file a third-party lawsuit to recover damages for pain and suffering and other losses, particularly if your injury was caused by a defective or harmful product.

 Unfortunately, many employers and their insurance companies try to avoid paying a fair settlement or will deny your workers’ comp claim altogether.
-Your attorney will help you determine if your employer’s insurance company makes a reasonable offer.
-If not, your lawyer will fight to protect your interests and negotiate to ensure you receive the compensation to which you are entitled.
-If a fair agreement is reached, your attorney will then seek final approval from the Mississippi Workers’ Compensation Commission.
+Our Mississippi workers’ comp lawyers will fight to protect your interests and negotiate to ensure you receive the compensation to which you are entitled.
+If a fair agreement is reached, your attorney will seek final approval from the Mississippi Workers’ Compensation Commission.
 Most cases are settled with no need for a full hearing on the matter.

-If you’ve been injured or have lost a loved one due to a workplace injury, our experienced Mississippi worker’s compensation attorneys can help.
+If you’ve been injured or have lost a loved one due to a workplace injury, our experienced Mississippi workers’ comp lawyers can help.
 Contact us online to schedule a free consultation, or call 601-202-1111.
 If you are unable to travel due to your injury, we can meet you at home or the hospital for your convenience.

 In need of a Personal Injury Lawyer in Mississippi or Alabama?
 Pepper & Odom passionately advocate for the rights of personal injury clients and take great pride in obtaining Maximum Financial Compensation for our clients.
 No Recovery, No Fee.
 We will FIGHT for you.